nuxeo/doc.nuxeo.com-content/src/userdoc/managing-your-nuxeo-application/managing-users-and-groups.md

 3. Click on the **Delete** button.
     A window pops up.
 4. Click on the **OK** button.
     The user is deleted.
-He or she cannot log in to the Nuxeo application.&nbsp;
+He or she cannot log in to the Nuxeo application.

 ## Managing Groups